behrad-kzm/JellySlider/README.md

 ## Installation

-Drag and drop Following files in your Xcode Project:
+Drag and drop Following files from `JellySlider+BEKApps` in your Xcode Project:

 - JellySlider.swift
 - JellySlider+RX.swift